isRadata/PhilzCoffeeData/README.md

   2. Download and install R and Rstudio.
 R is an open-source data analysis software.
 You can download R here: https://www.rstudio.com/

-  3. Download the raw Philz transaction data titles 'philz.csv' and the Rstudio code used to perform data cleaning titled 'philz_data_cleaning_code.r'
+  3. Download the raw Philz transaction data titles 'philz_dataset.csv' and the Rstudio code used to perform data cleaning titled 'philz_data_cleaning_code.r'

   4. Run the RStudio code.
 Disclaimer: You may need to change the file path depending on where you save the raw datase on your computer.